 When Procurement and ITAM run on separate tracks, you can predict the ending.
 Procurement negotiates based on what was bought.
 ITAM reports based on what’s actually used.
 The renewal lands and the numbers don’t match, so everyone looks at SAM like it’s a data quality issue.
 It’s not.
 It’s a governance issue.

-Ron Brill talks about these shifting priorities in the “IT Asset Management 2025” episode, and this is one of the most practical takeaways you can steal for your own program.
+Ron Brill talks about these shifting priorities in the “IT Asset Management 2025” episode, and this is one of the most practical takeaways to bring into your own program.

 The collaboration model that works when the org is moving fast: